imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 It's works in multiple platforms like  Windows, Linux, Mac and Raspberry Pi.
 The syntax are very easy to learn and it is designed for readablity not like other programming language.

 {: .box-note}
+This tutorials complete covers the python version is greater than 3.x

+{: .box-note}
 **Name the python file** :  helloworld.py